AMRBY/statisticair/README.md

-This is a project for ALX software engeneer program
+STATISTICAIR is a web application to Display, Analyze and Measure Airspace Performance.